 Default publishing section

 Here you can select what section you’d like to be the default choice when starting to write a new article.
-This can be overrode of course in the Write administration panel per article.
+This can be overrode of course in the Write panel per article.

 You open the Section property editor when creating a new section or choosing to edit an existing one.
 Each section has various pieces of information associated with it, as described here:

 Section name: The first control in the section editor panel is a text box where you type a new section name and create it.
 This name is used in URLs and by various Textpattern tags.
 See Section names to avoid below for a list of unsafe names.

 Section title: a title for the section, which can be harnessed by tags (such as section).